The best user interview tools for 2023

 Free Plan Features

-• Integrations: UserZoom, Slack, Zapier, Trello, Jira, Email, Google Drive, OneDrive, Dropbox, Box, and Zoom
+- Integrations: UserTesting, UserZoom, Slack, Zapier, Trello, Jira, Email, Google Drive, OneDrive, Dropbox, Box, and Zoom

-As a “free forever” plan, this is quite a good entry for a user interview tool, especially if you compare it to the free plans of Dscout, Lookback, and Ribbonapp.
-However, if you want to upgrade to get more features, you’ll be hit with a paywall that’ll make you think twice. $1,000 per month is the cheapest paid option.
-Another option is available that requires you to reach out to EnjoyHQ personally.
-Check the plans here.
+As a “free forever” plan, this is quite a good entry for a user interview tool, especially if you compare it to the free plans of Dscout, Lookback, and Wondering.
+However, if you want to upgrade to get more features, you’ll have to reach out to their sales department.
+In the past, before EnjoyHQ was a part of UserTesting, there was an astronomical $1,000 paywall.
+You can check out the plans for yourself here.

-If you’re looking for the best bang for your buck, there’s no doubt about it that tl;dv is the top choice.
+If you’re looking for the best bang for your buck, there’s no doubt about it: tl;dv is the top choice.
 Its free plan is better than most of its competitor’s paid plans.
-Not only that, but the paid plan includes tons of useful features and is fifty times cheaper than EnjoyHQ for example.
+Not only that, but the paid plan includes more integrations than you could ever possibly use, the ability to make highlight reels out of multiple clips (perfect for presenting user research), and the ability to upload and download files for transcription and AI summaries.
+That’s not to mention its epic speaker recognition that works across Google Meet, Zoom, and MS Teams!

 The $20 paid plan fee is hardly a drawback when put side-by-side with its monster competitors.
 If you’re looking for more general UX research tools, check out our top free ones!

 So what are you waiting for?
-Download the best user interview tool and get started today.
+Download the best user interview tool and get started without hassle today.